CSI Training and Events Ltd take the trust of our clients and the security of data very seriously.

 We need to know basic personal data in order to provide services that we have been asked to provide, and to assert our right to be recompensed in return for these services, as per the services agreement or contract in place.
 If this information is not provided, then we will be unable to provide the services requested.
 We will not collect any personal data that we do not need, in order to provide and oversee the service.

 We collect your personal data when you contact us about or products or services, whether this be in person, through an email, through a contact form on our website or a telephone call.
+We also collect your data when a purchase is made on our online shop.

-We also collect information via our website www.csitrainingandevents.com.
+Additionally, we collect information via our website www.csitrainingandevents.com.
 Our website collects cookies and utilises a third-party service, Google Analytics.

 These are used to collect standard internet log information and visitor behaviour patterns.
 We use this information to find out things such as how many visitors our website has, and which pages are the most popular.
 The information collected does not include any personal information and no attempt is made to identify individuals who are using our website.

 We are required under UK tax law to keep your basic personal data (name, address, contact details) for a minimum of 6 years, after which time it will be destroyed if it is no longer required for the lawful purpose(s) for which it was obtained.
-If you consent to marketing, any information we use for this purpose will be kept until you notify us that you no longer wish to receive this information
+If you consent to marketing, any information we use for this purpose will be kept until you notify us that you no longer wish to receive this information.

 - We do not pass information to third parties for marketing purposes.